 Philip walked in to find Olympias sleeping with snakes, which basically brought an end to their relationship.
 Olympias was known to be a devout member of the cult Dionysos.
 Dionysos, in Greek mythology, was the son of Zeus and Semele, who had a cult dedicated to him.
 Olympias, who was a longtime member of the cult, may have introduced the practice of snake handling to the cult.

 Olympias made it her life’s main mission to ensure that Alexander would one day be King.
-Olympias was a devoted mother to her young son and was constantly reminding him of his ancestral lineage to Achilles, which would have a powerful impact on Alexander.
+Olympias was a devoted mother to her young son and constantly reminded him of his ancestral lineage to Achilles, which would have a powerful impact on Alexander.
 He reportedly carried a copy of the Iliad with him at all times.
 Moreover, he made sure to visit what was left of Troy to pay his respects to his ancestor when he entered Asia Minor.
 Olympias was also determined to provide Alexander with an excellent education.
 She had him taught by Leonidas of Epirus and the famed Aristotle.